zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

 ### Serialization

-1. Write the type
+1. Write the response type (-127,-126 or -125)
-2. Write the length (32 bit int, 4 bytes)
-3. Write the value of the type
+2. Write the contents of the response type using the rules for that content's type ( e.g if its an int write int flag then the int)

 The order the method name, parameters and callback are sent in does not matter.